leftyamos/amost.github.io/README.md

-# machine-learning
+# Data Science portfolio by Amos Tai
 Machine Learning and Deep Learning projects using python

-A portfolio that contains a list of projects conducted that utilises the fundamentals of data analysis, machine learning, deep learning and digital signal processing
+A portfolio that contains a compilation of projects that I created which utilises the fundamentals of data analysis, machine learning, deep learning and digital signal processing